-In LS2PAC, enter "Doctor of Ministry" in the search box and click search.
+In LS2PAC, enter [a TO z] in the search box and click search.
 Then click on the Collection facet in the left sidebar and chose DMin Project.

 1. I am a current student, staff, or faculty at Denver Seminary.
 How do I access the electronic databases from off campus?